 - Every answer choice correlates to one or more of the quiz personalities

-- At the end of the quiz, the personality with the most number of related options chosen ends up being the outcome.
+- At the end of the quiz, the personality with the most number of correlated options chosen results in a certain outcome.

-The fact that the quiz takers learn something new about themselves makes personality quizzes the most popular and shared type of content on social media.
+The fact that personality quizzes let the quiz takers learn something new about themselves makes them the most popular and shared type of content on social media.

-They’re highly engaging and can be used for a variety of purposes.
-For instance, you can use personality quizzes for lead generation, increasing website traffic, promoting affiliate products, and more.
+They’re highly engaging and you can use them for various purposes.
+For example, you can use personality quizzes for lead generation, increasing website traffic, promoting affiliate products, and more.

 Watch: How to Create a Personality Quiz